ghane/protocol-specifications/LAYERING-NETWORK-POLICY.md

-1. **Network : **In the context of beckn protocol, a network refers to an open commerce network formed by the instantiation of beckn protocol specification with a standard network policy
+1. **Network:** In the context of beckn protocol, a network refers to an open commerce network formed by the instantiation of beckn protocol specification with a standard network policy
+2. **Network Manager:** An entity that instantiates a Network, and for the purposes of this document, sets Network Policy and establishes and maintains Namespaces
-2. **Network Participant:** Any platform that has implemented beckn protocol specification and is part of an open commerce network
+3. **Network Participant:** Any platform that has implemented beckn protocol specification and is part of an open commerce Network
-3. **Schema:** These are JSON Schema objects with properties as defined in
+4. **Schema:** These are JSON Schema objects with properties as defined in the beckn protocol, with the Namespace extensions of the Network
-4. **Action:** These are specific events that occur during the lifecycle of a typical commerce transaction
+5. **Action:** These are specific events that occur during the lifecycle of a typical commerce transaction
-5. **Network Policy**: These are specific rules that apply to the implementers of a network while developing the protocol API middleware
+6. **Network Policy**: These are specific rules that apply to the implementers of a network while developing the protocol API middleware

 # Problem